flextordk/flextordk/README.md

 - 👀 I’m interested in GOLF
 - 🌱 I’m currently learning BETTER GOLF
 - 💞️ I’m looking to collaborate on GOLF
-- 📫 How to reach me find me on the golf course
+- 📫 How to reach me, find me on the golf course
-- 😄 Pronouns: Like i care;)
 - ⚡ Fun fact: Not funny

 <!---